What Are SATs And All Your Other Questions Answered: Everything You Need To Know About The KS1 And KS2 SATs (UK)

 If the word SATs presents you with a mental image of your child sitting in a large hall with row after row of desks covered in pens and papers, then you will be pleased to hear that this is not the case.

-In 2024, as in any other year, it’s likely that Year 2 and Year 6 SATs will be sat in the same classroom that your child has been learning in all year.
+For the upcoming SATs, as in any other year, it’s likely that Year 2 and Year 6 SATs will be sat in the same classroom that they have has been learning in all year.
 This will vary from school to school though, so if you are interested in finding out more, talk to a teacher next time you are on the school run.

 The papers themselves, whilst being designed to test children’s knowledge, will consist of questions that are similar to the ones students would have seen in class or in end of year tests in previous years.

-They will test techniques, skills and the knowledge gained not only from Year 6, but throughout the entirety of primary school.
+The KS2 SATs will test techniques, skills and the knowledge gained not only from Year 6, but throughout the entirety of primary school.
+Most years, our analysis from the maths tests shows that at least 50% of the content tests topics learnt by the children in years 3 to 5 at primary school.

 The KS1 SATs papers are now optional and each school will decide whether or not to administer these.
 If a school does decide to take them for KS1, the papers will likely follow this format.

-• One paper with questions that are based on passages of a text.
-Students get 1 hour to answer the questions on the paper.
+- One paper with questions that are based on passages of a text.
+Students get 1 hour to answer the questions on the reading test.

 KS2 English grammar, punctuation and spelling SATs: